OPAQUE-Book/example-code/README.md

 # OPAQUE

-This code is a companion to the book, XXXXX.
+This code is a companion to the book, OPAQUE: Secure Passwords Never Leave Your Device.

 The book and this code demonstrates the OPAQUE password-derived asymmetric key exchange.